microsoft/fast/specs/tree-view/tree-view.md

 - expand-collapse-glyph - slot for svg, will include a default svg
     - You could use a single glyph and rotate using CSS which would be the default.
     - With the expanded callback an implementor knows when a tree item is expanded or not.
 The glyph provided could be updated based on the expanded/collapsed state of the control.
     - The glyph could be overridden with CSS using the named :part.
-This can change based on the expanded state as well.
+This can change based on the expanded state as well.\

+*Events:*
 - expanded-change (event) - event for when the expanded state has changed
 - selected-change (event) - event for when an item has been selected